Three people seated outside of an office building, having a conversation.

 Context

-At the heart of every enduring company is a strong Visionary who provides a compelling Vision of the future.
+At the heart of every enduring company is a strong visionary who provides a compelling vision of the future.
 Visionaries see how to make life better through their endeavors.
-They also create a clearly defined set of guardrails that help organizations stay focused while progressing toward a Vision.
-These include defining and championing Core Values, a Unique Value Proposition (why your Ideal Customers love buying from and working with you), and the more significant longer-term goals that position us well for the future.
+They also create a clearly defined set of guardrails that help organizations stay focused while progressing toward a vision.
+These include defining and championing Core Values, a Compelling Value Proposition (why your Ideal Customers love buying from and working with you), and the more significant longer-term goals that position us well for the future.

 The purpose of the Org Chart is to clearly define what Seats own the distinct roles, accountabilities, and responsibilities (RARs) in your organization.